jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Best-Practices/Upgrade-Database-Version/Upgrade-MySQL.md

 # Upgrade JCS for MySQL Version
-Here is the descriptions on how to upgrade the JCS for MySQL version to a higher version JCS for MySQL.
+Here is the descriptions on how to upgrade the JCS for MySQL from a lower version to a higher version JCS for MySQL.
 Take the upgrade of JCS for MySQL 5.7 to MySQL 8.0 for example as below.

 ## Note
 * Please ensure the installation of the client of MySQL 8.0.